kylejcharlton/docker-pihole/README.md

 a domain you own through either a DDNS service or through a registrar along with a way to generate and renew certificates to use for HTTPS and TLS.

+Environment variables can be set by creating pihole.env and cloudflared.env in the same directory as the docker-compose.yml.
+Examples are included in this repository.

 See the respective repositories for additional configuration:

 - [pihole/pihole](https://github.com/pi-hole/docker-pi-hole)